polarfire-soc/hart-software-services/README.md

 For building on Windows from the command line one must configure the path appropriately.
 For example:

     C:\> path %SystemRoot%;%SystemRoot%;C:\Microchip\SoftConsole-v2021.3\build_tools\bin;C:\Microchip\SoftConsole-v2021.3\python;C:\Microchip\SoftConsole-v2021.3\riscv-unknown-elf-gcc\bin

+Again, if using a different version of SoftConsole, change the `v2021.3` substring in the line above to correctly match your system.

 ### Debug